 I can’t tell you how many times I’ve used Hostelworld in my long-winded backpacking career.
-If you are traveling solo, or want to meet other travelers on your vacation, booking a hostel dorm bed and experiencing the hostel life is an absolute must!
+If you are travelling solo, or want to meet other travellers on your vacation, booking a hostel dorm bed and experiencing the hostel life is an absolute must.

-Whether you are traveling through Europe, backpacking Colombia, or discovering Thailand, you’ll end up using Hostelworld at some point!
+Whether you are travelling through Europe, backpacking Colombia, or discovering Thailand, you’ll end up using Hostelworld at some point.